 Technically, it wasn’t a lie.
 My boss did manage a book of Ultra-High-Net-Worth clients, but it was more like $2.5 million in assets-under-management, not $50 million.
 Did I perform market research?
 Kind of.
 My boss’s co-worker showed me how to use a Bloomberg computer terminal, a software to monitor and analyze real-time financial market data and prices.
 I used it once, for less than an hour.
 Did I input stock trades and allocate assets for clients?
 No, I wasn’t licensed, but I did watch my boss do it.
 Does that count?

-And that’s how I learned to glamorize, or in other words, bullshit, the most mundane tasks and roles in the financial services industry, and I learned this skill well.
+And that’s how I learned to glamorize the most mundane tasks and roles in the financial services industry.
 If others in the industry were doing it to get themselves ahead, why shouldn’t I?
-It was the beginning of learning how to sell myself in a cutthroat industry swamped by Ivy League elites.
+It was the beginning of learning how to sell myself in a cutthroat industry swamped by elites.